 A: Yes, but the Skills section isn't located at the top of your resume for the ATS!
 It's located at the top for the hiring manager sitting across the desk from you, seeing your resume for the first time!
 Ever hear of the SSRG, the Six Second Resume Glance?
 Well, it's not a myth!
 That's what the hiring manager does, and you want to be sure she clearly sees those keywords as soon as she starts reading!

-I had an opportunity recently to see an Applicant Tracking system (ATS) in action!
+I had an opportunity recently to see an ATS in action!
+And I found it absolutely fascinating!

 (FYI - the Management Score is only used if you're applying for a management position)